dougeby/IntuneDocs/intune/app-sdk-ios.md

    >  </array>
    >  ```

-5. After you enable keychain sharing, follow these steps to create a separate access group in which the Intune App SDK will store its data.
+5. After you enable keychain sharing, follow the steps to create a separate access group in which the Intune App SDK will store its data.
 You can create a keychain access group by using the UI or by using the entitlements file.
-If you are using the UI to create the keychain access group, make sure to follow the steps below:
+If you are using the UI to create the keychain access group, make sure to follow these steps:

-    1. If your mobile app does not have any keychain access groups defined, add the app’s bundle ID as the **first** group.
+     a.
+If your mobile app does not have any keychain access groups defined, add the app’s bundle ID as the **first** group.

-    2. Add the shared keychain group `com.microsoft.intune.mam` to your existing access groups.
+    b.
+Add the shared keychain group `com.microsoft.intune.mam` to your existing access groups.
 The Intune App SDK uses this access group to store data.

-    3. Add `com.microsoft.adalcache` to your existing access groups.
+    c.
+Add `com.microsoft.adalcache` to your existing access groups.

         ![Intune App SDK iOS: keychain sharing](./media/intune-app-sdk-ios-keychain-sharing.png)

-    4. If you are editing the entitlements file directly, rather than using the Xcode UI shown above to create the keychain access groups, prepend the keychain access groups with `$(AppIdentifierPrefix)` (Xcode handles this automatically).
+    d.
+If you are editing the entitlements file directly, rather than using the Xcode UI shown above to create the keychain access groups, prepend the keychain access groups with `$(AppIdentifierPrefix)` (Xcode handles this automatically).
 For example:

         - `$(AppIdentifierPrefix)com.microsoft.intune.mam`
         - `$(AppIdentifierPrefix)com.microsoft.adalcache`